 A distinction is made between the mandatory and extra-mandatory portions of the insured annual salary on the basis of the BVG.
 Annual salaries that are subject to AHV contributions and that exceed the BVG minimum annual salary are subject to mandatory insurance.
 Insured annual salaries that exceed this maximum amount (maximum effective annual salary for BVG purposes) are allocated to the extra-mandatory portion; in this case, the benefits of the pension fund concerned are voluntary.
 If you want to build up an additional pension above this amount, you should invest in a suitable 3a private pension product.

-Insured persons generally become entitled to a retirement pension from occupational benefits insurance after they reach the regular retirement age.
+Insured persons generally become entitled to a retirement pension from occupational benefits insurance after they reach the reference age (formerly: normal retirement age).
 Depending on the regulations of the pension fund or occupational benefits institution, the entitlement can be claimed as from attainment of age 58.
 The amounts paid out are determined by the available retirement assets and the defined "conversion rate", by which the retirement assets are multiplied.
 Sample calculation: With a conversion rate of 6.8% and mandatory retirement assets of (for example) CHF 350,000, the annual pension would be CHF 23,800.
-Important: The conversion rates used here are likely to decrease in the future.
-For this reason, you should plan your pension provision early, and you should also pay into the voluntary third pillar to give you added security in old age.

 If you change jobs, the accrued BVG retirement assets will be transferred from your current pension fund into your new employer’s fund.
 In various cases, however, cash disbursement or other ways of using the amount are possible.
 For instance, the entire BVG credit balance can be paid out in cash if you definitively relocate to another country (except for EU and EFTA countries).
 Other popular options include advance withdrawal or pledging of the BVG retirement assets to purchase or build a home of your own, or to start out in self-employment.
 An advance withdrawal of the accrued BVG capital usually gives rise to substantial pension gaps, because the capital to pay out the BVG pension in old age is no longer available.
 Various products and solutions for private retirement provision are available to address this situation: examples include paying into a Pillar 3a product such as life insurance.

-Like private retirement provision, mandatory occupational benefits insurance is also fully funded.
-Each insured person individually accrues capital for pension payments and provision in old age, on the basis of a legally regulated saving process.
-Pension funds are obliged to ensure the long-term security of all current and future pension payments, so ongoing SIC deductions that are paid in are invested as securely as possible but with the objective of earning returns.
+Like individual retirement accounts, mandatory occupational benefits insurance (OPA) is also fully funded.
+Each insured person individually saves up for retirement through a legally regulated saving process.
+As pension funds are required to guarantee all current and future pension payments over the long term, the OPA deductions that are continually paid in are invested as securely as possible, but with the objective of earning returns.
 The capital market is thus regarded as the "secret" third contributor alongside employers and employees.

 All employees with a specified annual salary subject to AHV (above the minimum annual salary for BVG purposes) are insured in Pillar 2, or mandatory occupational benefits insurance (BVG) and, at the same time, they are also obliged to pay contributions.
 Persons not in gainful employment should build up private pension provision and invest in products such as a Pillar 3a account or life insurance.

-There is no monthly maximum for the BVG pension that is disbursed.
-The level of payments is based on the available retirement assets or capital, and on the applicable conversion rate.
+There is no maximum limit for the amount of the retirement benefit paid out by the pension fund.
+The payment amount is based on the available retirement assets or capital and on the applicable conversion rate.
 For instance, with retirement assets of CHF 115,000 and a conversion rate of 6.8%, the retirement income will be CHF 7,820.

 Unlike the AHV/DI pensions, which are financed on a pay-as-you-go basis, the funding of occupational benefits insurance is capital-based.
 Capital for retirement provision is accrued for each individual, within a defined legal framework.
 To ensure that the BVG pensions are also secured in the long term, the money paid into the BVG is invested on the capital markets with the objective of earning returns, but nevertheless securely.